top of page

 IN STILE ITALIANO

-In Brescia, in the mid-16th century, the invention of the violin by luthiers such as Amati, Da Salo, and Maggini brought about a true revolution in musical life.
-With this perfect instrument, instrumental music took on a new dimension: the violin began to sing and move the listener, and like the voice, it soared into displays of virtuosity.
+The invention of the violin by luthiers such as Amati, Da Salo, and Maggini In Brescia in the middle of the 16th century brought about a true revolution in musical life.
+Instrumental music took on a new dimension with this perfected instrument: the violin began to sing and move the listener, and like the voice, it soared into displays of virtuosity.

 CLEMATIS